by Special Guest Marcus Stanek

 Shawn Khorrami believes that if there was a theme for the 21st Century, it’s about doing more with less.
 If the end of the 20th Century represented the Information Age, then the beginning of the 21st Century is about getting a jump on the Productivity Age.
 A key ingredient to this Productivity Age is the power of automation and artificial intelligence (AI).

-Email marketing has emerged as one critical element to a quality marketing mix for business.
+Email marketing has emerged as one critical element to a quality marketing mix for businesses.
 Within email marketing, artificial intelligence is beginning to convert those obnoxious spam emails into intriguing, personalized content sparking engagement with prospective, existing, and former customers.
-In other words, it is adding to company revenues by not only increasing sales, but by doing it more efficiently.
+In other words, it is adding to company revenues by not only increasing sales but by doing it more efficiently.